yuleiqin/fantastic-data-engineering/README.md

 ### LLM Instruction Fine-tuning and Aligning🛟
-- [From Quantity to Quality: Boosting LLM Performance with Self-Guided Data Selection for Instruction Tuning](https://arxiv.org/pdf/2308.12032) - Select 1K samples from each cluster of the fine-tuning datasets and construct "experiencing" models.
-Evaluate all datapoints using these models via instruction-following difficulty, which is defined as the conditioned answer score/direct answer score. **Choose the datapoints with moderate IFD scores!**

 - [Alpagasus: Training a better alpaca with fewer data](https://arxiv.org/pdf/2307.08701) - It is surprisingly easy and effective to employ strongger models (e.g., GPT3.5, GPT4) to directly score datapoints in terms of helpfulness and accuracy. **Note that coding datasets might not be fairly scored due to their nature.**